 The provincial PMU of the ASMP and the safeguard specialist have conducted a field investigation with the farmers and relevant stakeholders and identified the proposed subprojects for the development.
-The deputy project director- northern province and all the line agencies (project engineer, agricultural scientist), and all the chairs of Farmer Organisations have extended cooperation for chili cultivation using lift irrigation at the selected area.
-Beneficiaries of Thoddiyadi and Thaddayamalai have formed farmer organizations and altogether there are 120 farmers.
+The deputy project director- northern province and all the line agencies (project engineer, agricultural scientist), and all the chairs of Farmer Organisations have extended cooperation for chilli cultivation using lift irrigation at the selected area.
+Beneficiaries of pump 4&5 have formed a farmer organisation and it includes 40 farmers.